 College of Coaches

 In 1961 and 1962, the Chicago Cubs employed a rotating system of managing called the College of Coaches.
 The college was the brainchild of owner Philip K. Wrigley.
-They used the regular coaching staff with a head coach that was designated for a few weeks at a time.
-The plan failed as the Cubs went 64-90 then 59-103 in 1962.
-The Cubs even finished behind the expansion Colt .45's.
+They used the regular coaching staff with a head coach that was designated for a few weeks at a time, and also had coaches rotate between the major league Cubs and various minor league affiliates.
+The plan failed as the Cubs went 64-90 in 1961 then 59-103 in 1962.
+The Cubs even finished behind the expansion Houston Colt .45's the second year.

 |Chicago Cubs Manager